apollographql/apollo-client/docs/source/api/react-apollo.md

   <dt>`fetchPolicy`: FetchPolicy</dt>
   <dd>How you want your component to interact with the Apollo cache.
 Defaults to "cache-first".</dd>
   <dt>`client`: ApolloClient</dt>
   <dd>An `ApolloClient` instance.
-By default `Query` uses the client passed down via context, but a different client can be passed in.</dd>
+By default `Subscription` uses the client passed down via context, but a different client can be passed in.</dd>
 </dl>

 <h3 id="subscription-render-prop">Render prop function</h3>